Michigan Labor & Employment Law Blog Banner

 If you have any questions regarding the PMLA and how it relates to employee benefits, please contact Mindi Johnson or Julie Hamlet.
 If you are an employer and have further concerns about how these changes may affect your policies, contact a member of our employment law practice group.

-Categories: Employee Benefits, Employee Handbook
+Categories: Employee Handbook